divyanshu9821/autonomous_dinosaur/README.md

-basic project to apply that i learnt
+these projects are simply to apply what i learnt

 Work in progress .....